Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-governance.md

 ### Proposal Implementation

 Once a governance proposal passes, the changes described are put into effect by the proposal handler.
-Generic proposals such as a `TextProposal` must be reviewed by Daodiseo protocol developers and the community for decisions on how to manually implement.
+Generic proposals such as a `TextProposal` must be reviewed by ODISEO protocol developers and the community for decisions on how to manually implement.

 Although parameter changes get updated immediately, they generally are not put into effect until the next epoch operation.
 Epochs occur every 100800 blocks or roughly every 7.7 days, given a 6.6-second block time.